Most chefs and head cooks learn their skills through work experience.

 Physical stamina.
 Chefs and head cooks often work long shifts and sometimes spend entire evenings on their feet, overseeing the preparation and serving of meals.

 Sense of taste and smell.
-Chefs and head cooks must have a keen sense of taste and smell in order to inspect food quality and to design meals that their customers enjoy.
+Chefs and head cooks must have a keen sense of taste and smell in order to inspect food quality and to design meals that their customers will enjoy.

 Time-management skills.
 Chefs and head cooks must efficiently manage their time and the time of their staff.
 They ensure that meals are prepared correctly and that customers are served on time, especially during busy hours.